 Bangkok is a popular destination for many Singaporean tourists with its cheap shopping spots and delicious food.

+Meet Uncle Dam, one of the street food vendors who hustle every day to earn a living.
 However, behind every bowl of Uncle Dam’s sweet ice kacang lies a bittersweet story.

 When his son was just 8 months old, Uncle Dam and his wife found out that he has special needs.